Hahm Eun-jung: Endorsements and promotions

 Hahm has modeled for several brands since before her debut as a singer.
 Her first advertisement was a print ad for Korea's leading mineral water, Jeju Samdasoo, in 1998.
 In February 2011, she was selected as an exclusive model for the clothing brand SPRIS, alongside actor Kim Soo-hyun.
 Known as one of the most popular fashion brands among young people, SPRIS previously featured notable figures such as Lee Joon-gi, Kim Beom, and 2PM.
 The campaign included multiple TV commercials and a 3-minute music-drama video featuring a newly recorded song by Hahm and Kim, titled "Crazy4s".
 However, the track was never officially released.
+In 2012, Hahm became KDB Daewoo Securities' first female idol public representative.
+As part of the collaboration, she appeared in the company's promotional materials and opened her first account there to manage her finances and assets.

 In 2015, Hahm became the face of Burger King Korea, following fellow group members Hyomin and Jiyeon, who had endorsed the brand the previous year.
 Her promotional posters were displayed nationwide.
 The following year, she was chosen as a model for Coca-Cola alongside Yubin and Park Yoon.
-From 2015 to 2017, she actively participated in various promotional events for the brand, including its 130th-anniversary exhibition.
+She actively participated in various promotional events for the brand for two years, including its 130th-anniversary exhibition.
+In 2023, Eunjung modeled for Korean skin care brand Lumiderm.
+In January 2025 she was officially chosen as the brand's spokesperson.

+In 2012, The Voice of The People Newspaper, reported that each of T-ara's member's individual advertising fee is around 400 million won, one of the highest in the industry.